zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 This document is the reference documentation for the Policy resource.
 An example of a Policy for access control is available in our [GitHub repo](https://github.com/nginxinc/kubernetes-ingress/blob/master/examples-of-custom-resources/access-control).

-> **Feature Status**: The Policy resource is available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
-Additionally, while the feature is in preview, we might introduce some backward-incompatible changes to the resource specification in the next releases.

 ## Contents

 - [Policy Resource](#policy-resource)